JSBmanD/docs/pages/dashboard/channel-level-access.md

 ### Data Integrations

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Sensitive Data Access Required"
+  "title": "Sensitive Data Access Required",
-	Access to the Data Feeds Manager tab also requires access to [Sensitive Data](sensitive-data-access.md).
+  "body": "Access to the Data Feeds Manager tab also requires access to [Sensitive Data](sensitive-data-access.md)."
+}
+[/block]

 ![image](/_assets/img/pages/dashboard/access-levels/channel-data-integrations.png)

+[block:callout]
+{
+  "type": "info",
-!!! info "Enabling a Data Integration"
+  "title": "Enabling a Data Integration",
-	Please refer to Branch's [List of Data Integrations](/integrations/data-integrations-list/) article to view a complete list of our Data Integrations and instructions on how to enable each integration.
+  "body": "Please refer to Branch's [List of Data Integrations](/integrations/data-integrations-list/) article to view a complete list of our Data Integrations and instructions on how to enable each integration."
+}
+[/block]

 ### Webhooks

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Sensitive Data Access Required"
+  "title": "Sensitive Data Access Required",
-	Access to the Data Feeds Manager tab also requires access to [Sensitive Data](sensitive-data-access.md).
+  "body": "Access to the Data Feeds Manager tab also requires access to [Sensitive Data](sensitive-data-access.md)."
+}
+[/block]

 You can add new webhooks, edit existing webhooks and archive unwanted webhooks.